 If you have a question about breast cancer or breast health you may find that it has been answered in our frequently asked questions.

-Please note: this very popular service can take up to five working days before you receive your response.
+Please note: this very popular service can take up to three working days before you receive your response.

 Please read the following information before submitting your question.

 - This service is confidential.
 Confidentiality is maintained between you and Breast Cancer Care.
 There may be some exceptional circumstances where we have to pass on your details in order to comply with the law or the Nurses' Code of Conduct.
 For more information see our confidentiality policy

 - Please give as much information about yourself and your situation as you can – for example your exact age – as it will help to ensure the information we send is as accurate and relevant as possible.

 - Unfortunately, we are unable to respond to queries from outside the UK, as there are differences in health services and care in other countries and we receive funding from UK donors.

 - Ask the Nurse gives information and support from a clinical perspective.
 For a personal view, or to make contact with someone in a similar situation, try our Discussion Forums (suitable for over 16s only) or read about finding someone to talk to.